 And many companies use exit popups to tell their visitors about the lead magnet.

-CoSchedule, for example, uses a full-screen overlay to promote exclusive content.
+CoSchedule, for example, uses a full-screen exit intent popup to promote exclusive content.

 With exit-intent popups, Campaign Monitor promote their Modern Guidebook to Email Marketing.